 The IEEE International Conference on Robotics and Automation is the flagship conference of the IEEE Robotics and Automation Society (RAS) and the premier international forum for leading robotics researchers to present and discuss their work.
 Established in 1984 and held annually, the conference joins experts in the field of robotics and automation for technical communications through presentations and discussions.
 Each edition creates a remarkable environment to indulge all the delegates in the frontier of science and technology in robotics and automation.

-The bidding process starts five years in advance and is done in three steps:
+The bidding process starts five years in advance and is done in five steps:

 Step 1: Submit a Letter Of Intent (LOI).
 Note, that only a member of the IEEE-RAS can submit the LOI, preferably the general chair.
 Submit the LOI through this form by August 1 of each year.
 Only a single document (PDF file format only, 1 page) without any supplementary material is allowed.
 Guidelines for the content of the pre-proposal are outlined here.
 The LOI will assist the SC in determining reviewers for the next step while minimizing conflicts of interest.
 The ICRA SC will review the LOIs and may provide some high-level feedback and guidance to the applicants to submit a pre-proposal (step 2).

 Step 2: Submit a pre-proposal (written document, no slides).
 Note, that only a member of the IEEE-RAS can submit the pre-proposal, preferably the general chair.
 Proposers should submit the pre-proposal through this form by September 7 of each year.
 To keep the process lean and fair for all bidding teams, only a single document (PDF file format only, approximately 10 pages, not counting any supplementary material).
 Guidelines for the content of the pre-proposal are outlined here.